lczech/genesis/doc/manual/setup.md

     make update

 to include those files without need for recompiling everything (a so-called incremental build).
-See @ref supplement_development for more information on incremental builds.
+See @ref supplement_build_process for more information on incremental builds.

 # Apps {#setup_apps}

-The `./apps` directory is provided for conveniently and quickly developing small C++ applications which use genesis as their main library.
+The `genesis/apps` directory is provided for conveniently and quickly developing small C++ applications which use genesis as their main library.
 This is a way of using C++ similar to a scripting language.
 Thus, it is useful if you want to try out the @ref tutorials and @ref demos or if you quickly want to test an idea or get some experience with genesis.